lucievaridel/test/README.md

 According to the molecular network that was build, D-sorbitol (feature id 11, 182.17 m/z) is found in both the *Malus* and *Prunus* family but not in the *Potentilla* family (**Figure ?**).
 D-sorbitol accumulation occurs when plants encounter stress conditions and serve as carbon and energy source [^1].
 It has been shown that plants rely either on sorbitol or sucrose as the predominant photosynthetic product [^2].
 This is the case in the *Malus* and *Prunus* families [^2].
 From the molecular network is seems therefore that the *Potentilla* family rely more on sucrose (**Figure ?**) and its related compounds than on sorbitol.
 Another study performed in *Prunus armeniaca* relates the sorbitol synthesis and therefore accumulation linked to aging of the leaves [^1].
 **Add molecular network (d-sorbitol + sucrose), MS2 spectra (d-sorbitol), chemdraw molecule(d-sorbitol)**

+2. **Salicylic acid**

+On the molecular network, salicylic acid (feature id 1229, 139.04 m/z) is mostly found in the *Potentilla* family and not in the *Malus* or *Prunus* family (**Figure ?**).
+Salicylic acid is a phenolic acid involved in plant defense against pathogens and plant growth regulation upon stress [^3].
+Salicylic acid is also involved in stress responses such as heat and drought.
+Reduced levels of salicylic acid show an enhanced susceptibility to pathogens. [^4]

+**Add molecular network, MS2 spectra, Chemdraw molecule**

 Screenshots of your molecular network and of some clusters of interest.
 Link to the GNPS job.
 Link to the GNPS identification table.